Haldon Aerodrome: Scheduled services

-Railway Air Services started a service on 7 May 1934 linking Liverpool with Plymouth via Birmingham, Cardiff and Haldon (which they often called Teignmouth).
+Railway Air Services started a service on 7 May 1934 linking Liverpool with Plymouth via Birmingham, Cardiff and Haldon.
 They promoted links with Western Airways for connecting flights to Bristol and Bournemouth.

 Air Dispatch Ltd during 1934 operated a service from their base in Croydon via Portsmouth and Haldon to Plymouth.
 The company was founded in 1934, one of several airlines founded by the Hon.
 Mrs Victor Bruce.

 Scheduled services moved to Exeter when that airport opened on 31 May 1937.

 Events

 After the gathering on the opening day in 1929, annual events were organised at the airport, named the Haldon Air Rallye [sic].
 These were very popular events, with participation from the RAF, and including air races, with the Teignmouth Air Trophy being hotly contested.
 The Rallyes were held on 21 June 1930 and 5 September 1931.